airbytehq/airbyte/docs/tutorials/tutorials/build-a-connector-the-hard-way.md

 description: Building a source connector without using any helpers to learn the Airbyte Specification for sources
 ---

-# Building a Source Connector: The hard way
+# Building a Source Connector: The Hard Way

 This tutorial walks you through building a simple Airbyte source without using any helpers to demonstrate the following concepts in Action: